pbouzakis/spak/doc/di.md

 ```
 However, if you are using the awesome [decoratify plugin](https://github.com/yuzujs/decoratify) you won't have to add the decorator mainly.
 If you have a default export [decoratify](https://github.com/yuzujs/decoratify) will add this for you during the browserify build.

-## DI Specifications
+## IOC Specifications
-Okay we now know we need to declare our dependencies, but how we declare what we provide?
+When the system is run, during bootstrap, the DI system will gather specifications aka `specs` provided by the components to build an `IocContainer`.
+This object is simply a bag of all the instantiated objects as *specified* by the components.

-The specifications objects of course!
-The `specs` object is exposed via the `AppBootstrapper#spec` property.
+A `specs` object is exposed on the `AppBootstrapper#spec`.
 Take a look at the [App.run lifecycle docs](./app-run.md#sequence-diagram).
 Anywhere you see the `bootstrapper` being passed, you can register with the specs.

 ```javascript